-Studies have shown that posting older blog posts again on social networks improve your blog’s traffic and credibility.
+Studies have shown that posting older blog posts on social networks improves your blog’s traffic and credibility.

-Now, with ContentStudio, you can quickly set up Evergreen campaigns which will recycle social posts after its initial release.
+Now, with ContentStudio, you can quickly set up Evergreen campaigns that will recycle social posts after their initial release.

-Enter a name for the evergreen campaign and select profiles you want to recycle social posts and in third step schedule time and cycle gap (time to wait until next cycle starts).
+Enter a name for the evergreen campaign and select profiles you want to recycle social posts, and in the third step, schedule time and cycle gap (time to wait until the next cycle starts).

 Don’t forget to use relevant hashtags and different images to increase views for social media posts.
 If you’re a social media marketer or run a social media marketing agency, create different Evergreen campaigns for each project and/or client.

-Twitter doesn’t allow recycling or repeat same posts on Twitter.
+Twitter doesn’t allow recycling or repeating the same posts on Twitter.
 However, you can use add to Queue option in Step 3 and add different variations to get Twitter automated posting work for you.

 View Existing Automation campaigns

-Click on “view existing” under automation recipes box.
+Click on “view existing” under the automation recipes box.

 Now you can activate or deactivate any automation campaign over here.

-Once any social media post is scheduled, added to queue or published by yourself manually or by any automation campaign, those will be shown in the ContentStudio’s planner tab.
+Once any social media post is scheduled, added to the queue, or published by yourself manually or by any automation campaign, those will be shown in ContentStudio’s planner tab.

-Managing your automated social media posts is more easier.
-If you’re not satisfied with any social media post, click on “replace” button to regenerate new one.
+Managing your automated social media posts is easier.
+If you’re unsatisfied with any social media post, click the “replace” button to regenerate a new one.

-If you’re managing clients’ social accounts/profiles and/or hiring virtual assistants to manage the social side of your business, I’d definitely suggest you give a ContentStudio a try.
+If you’re managing clients’ social accounts/profiles and hiring virtual assistants to manage your business’s social side, I suggest you try ContentStudio.

 Another key feature I want to discuss shortly in this review on ContentStudio is the Social Inbox.

-If you have already used a tool like Hootsuite before, now you can replace it and use ContentStudio instead.
+If you have already used a tool like Hootsuite, you can now replace it and use ContentStudio instead.

 Here are some benefits of the Inbox tool.

-- Manage all your social accounts at one place.
+- Manage all your social accounts in one place.

 - Assign conversations to teammates.